ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 -------------------------

-The filename to use for preprocessed data is configured using ``output_file``, similar to the filename template in :class:`esmvalcore.local.LocalDataSource`.
+The filename to use for preprocessed data is configured using ``output_file``, similar to the filename template in :class:`esmvalcore.io.local.LocalDataSource`.
 Note that the extension ``.nc`` (and if applicable, a start and end time) will automatically be appended to the filename.